The Only Safe Email is Text-Only Email - Slashdot

 Email my mother a plain text email that says "Your Adobe Flash is out of date, copy this link into your browser to update it" and she's probably going to do it.
 The only safe computer for her is something like a commodore 64 without internet access.

 Then why is it so unpopular?
-(Score:2)
+(Score:4, Insightful)

 The folks at Dartmouth may well be correct in that plaintext e-mail is safest.
 However, does that really make it the best solution anymore?